Living With MS

 My MS journey begins, 24 years before diagnosis

 Some events are very significant, and the emotional impact is unforgettable.
-Think of marriage, death of a spouse or parent.
+Events such as marriage, death of a spouse or parent.
 I will never forget that moment in 1996 when the consultant uttered the words “You have multiple sclerosis”.
-Many years later I realised my MS journey started 24 years before my diagnosis.
-My MS journey […]
+Many years later I realised my MS journey began 24 years before my diagnosis.
+My MS […]

 Read More...